-Tamang Kharka higher secondary school located on Dhading district which is also tourist hub gasping fresh trail ruby valley on the north of Ganesh himal that meets Manaslu region with amazing Tsum valley going ahead to west.
+Tamang Kharka higher secondary school located in Dhading district which is also tourist hub gasping fresh trail ruby valley on the north of Ganesh Himal that meets Manaslu region with amazing Tsum valley going ahead to the west.

-Manaslu region, Ganesh himal and Dhading district lies on northern hilly region.
+Manaslu region, Ganesh Himal, and Dhading district lies on the northern hilly region.
 It is also mountainous region embracing stunning views of mountains along rich culture, religion, culturally diverse races and antique archives.

-The Tamang Kharka school is approximately 100 meters distant from Kathmandu that can be accessed easily within a day on eight hours’ safe drive.
-You can have amazing travel with locals who easily accepts you as strange visitor with cool friendship.
+The Tamang Kharka school is approximately 100 kilometers distant from Kathmandu that can be accessed easily within a day on eight hours’ safe drive.
+You can have amazing travel with locals who easily accept you as a strange visitor with cool friendship.

-These Tamang people are highly praised for their overwhelming hospitality, loyal nature and behavior and these people follow occupation of creating material from bamboo knitting which they have inherited from their fore-fathers.
+These Tamang people are highly praised for their overwhelming hospitality, loyal nature and behavior and these people follow the occupation of creating material from bamboo knitting which they have inherited from their forefathers.
 Amazingly it still exists on this territory.
-On the other side, these people grow potatoes, buckwheat and bring edible bamboo(tusa) from forest and furnish it to their guests as native dishes.
+On the other side, these people grow potatoes, buckwheat and bring edible bamboo(tusa) from a forest and furnish it to their guests as native dishes.

 The Tamang Kharka school is genuinely praised place because of its presentation of several diverse cultural programme time and again.